Pope Gregory VII: Later excommunications of Henry IV

-That the excommunication of Henry IV was simply a pretext for the opposition of the rebellious German nobles is transparent.
-Not only did they persist in their policy after his absolution, but they took the more decided step of setting up a rival ruler in the person of Duke Rudolf of Swabia at Forchheim in March 1077.
-At the election, the papal legates present observed the appearance of neutrality, and Gregory VII himself sought to maintain this attitude during the following years.
-His task was made easier in that the two parties were of fairly equal strength, each trying to gain the upper hand by getting the pope on their side.
-But the result of his non-committal policy was that he largely lost the confidence of both parties.
-Finally he decided for Rudolf of Swabia after his victory at the Battle of Flarchheim on 27 January 1080.
-Under pressure from the Saxons, and misinformed as to the significance of this battle, Gregory abandoned his waiting policy and again pronounced the excommunication and deposition of King Henry on 7 March 1080.
+The rebellion of the German nobles did not end with the emperor's absolution from excommunication.
+To the contrary, at Forchheim in March 1077 they elected a rival ruler in the person of Duke Rudolf of Swabia, with the papal legates declaring their neutrality.
+Pope Gregory sought to maintain this neutrality during the following years, balancing the two parties of fairly equal strength, each trying to gain the upper hand by getting the pope on their side.
+His non-commitment exasperated both parties, but after Rudolf's victory at the Battle of Flarchheim on 27 January 1080, Gregory abandoned his waiting policy and again pronounced the excommunication and deposition of Henry on 7 March 1080.
+However, the pope, under pressure from the Saxons, was misinformed as to the significance of this battle.

-But the papal censure now proved a very different thing from the one four years before.
-It was widely felt to be an injustice, and people began to ask whether an excommunication pronounced on frivolous grounds was entitled to respect.
-The king, now more experienced, took up the struggle with great vigour.
-He refused to acknowledge the ban on the ground of its illegality.
-He then summoned a council that met at Brixen, and on 25 June pronounced Gregory deposed.
-It nominated the archbishop Guibert (Wibert) of Ravenna as his successor.
-On 25 June 1080, Guibert was elected Pope by the thirty bishops who were present at the King's command.
-On 15 October 1080, Pope Gregory advised the clergy and laity to elect a new archbishop in place of the "mad" and "tyrannical" schismatic Wibert.
+The papal censure now got a very different reception from the one four years before.
+It was widely felt to be unjustly pronounced on frivolous grounds, and its authority came in question.
+The emperor, now more experienced, vigorously denounced the ban as illegal.
+He summoned a council at Brixen, and on 25 June 1080 thirty bishops present pronounced Gregory deposed, electing archbishop Guibert (Wibert) of Ravenna as his successor.
+Gregory countered on 15 October, ordering the clergy and laity to elect a new archbishop in place of the "mad" and "tyrannical" schismatic Wibert.
 In 1081, Henry opened the conflict against Gregory in Italy.
-Gregory's support had by that time weakened, and thirteen cardinals had deserted him.
-To make matters worse, Rudolf of Swabia died on 16 October of the same year.
-Henry was now in a stronger position and Gregory a weaker one.
-A new claimant, Hermann of Luxembourg, was put forward in August 1081, but his personality was not suitable for a leader of the Gregorian party in Germany, and the power of Henry IV was at its peak.
+The emperor was now in the stronger position, as thirteen cardinals had deserted the pope, and the rival emperor Rudolf of Swabia died on 16 October.
+A new imperial claimant, Hermann of Luxembourg, was put forward in August 1081, but he was unable to rally the papal party in Germany, and the power of Henry IV rose to its peak.